I was fired from HubSpot in 2016

 Originally posted 2022-12-30

-Tagged: personal, software_engineering
+Tagged: personal, software engineering

 Obligatory disclaimer: all opinions are mine and not of my employer